 Financial aid is awarded on an annual basis.
 Each year a student is required to complete the financial aid application process anew in order to be considered for aid.
-Application materials are both mailed and provided electronically to admitted students and to all waitlisted admissions candidates.
-Returning students receive instructions on the electronic financial aid process via email.
+Application materials are provided electronically to admitted students and to all waitlisted admissions candidates.
+Returning students receive instructions via email.